Was Purnaiya the Brahman, a Traitor?

 Diwan Purnaiya passed away at Srirangapatna in March 27, 1812.

 Rao Saheb Arni, a relative of Rajeev Purnaiya, a direct descendant of Purnaiya, firmly believes that Purnaiya was not a traitor.
-Arni argues that if Purnaiya had been a traitor, he would not have supported Tipu's eldest son, Fateh Hyder, as the next ruler of Mysore.
-However, the English had a different preference, favoring a member of the Wodeyar clan as the next ruler.
+Arni argues that Purnaiya's support for Tipu's eldest son, Fateh Hyder, as the next ruler of Mysore proves his loyalty.
+However, the English preferred a member of the Wodeyar clan as the next ruler.
 In fact, Tipu had entrusted his son to Purnaiya's care long before the Fourth Anglo-Mysore War began.

 Reference: